asinck/tegilbor/README.md

 ###Upcoming enhancements:
 #####File handling
-* Warn the user if they try to exit the program without saving the file, instead of just warning them to make sure they saved everything.
 * Allow the program to generate timestamps to append to the filename.
 #####Text area:
 * Remember indentation.